Seraaron/agora/srd/Stressful Rolls.md

 **If your [[Facilitator]] thinks that a roll should be 'stressful' they must say so before you roll**.
 Should they forget to declare anything before your dice hit the table then your roll is still valid, *it just wasn't that stressful after all*.

-#imp However if you roll before the stakes are set, or before the [[Difficulties and Consequences|consequences]] are discussed, then it *is* invalidated — so don't be too hasty.
+#important However if you roll before the stakes are set, or before the [[Difficulties and Consequences|consequences]] are discussed, then it *is* invalidated — so don't be too hasty.